nelsonjchen/op-replay-clipper/README.md

 * 8 vCPUs/hyperthreads
 * A working Docker-Compose setup.
 Docker for Windows/Mac will work.
 * x86_64.
 Unfortunately, the `openpilot-prebuilt` image this setup is based on only comes in x86_64 architecture.
 The x86 emulation with Apple Silicon Macs is simply too slow by 10x and thus Apple Silicon Macs currently will not work.
+Intel Macs also may be too slow from simply too much overhead.
+  * Users in this case are advised to use rental computing resources like a temporary VPS.
 * 6 GB of disk space.
 * 300MB/s disk speed.
 * Your comma device must be able to upload to Comma.ai servers.
 Roadmap for usage of a retropilot or alternative cloud backend is unclear or unknown.